PiRogueToolSuite/piroguetoolsuite.github.io/content/en/guides/g4/index.md

 To enable ADB on an Android device, you need to go to the **Settings** app and then tap on **Developer options** and then toggle the **USB debugging** switch to On.

 ### Backup instructions
-* Connect your Android device to your computer.
+* Connect your Android device to your PiRogue or device with ADB.
+In case you are not prompted to authorize the connected device, open the **USB Options** dialogue and select **USB Tethering** which should then prompt the authorization request.
-* Open a command prompt or terminal window on your computer.
+* Open a command prompt or terminal window on the device running ADB.
 * Navigate to the folder where you want to save the backup file.
 * Run the following command to create the backup file: